 Azimuth: This is a more precise measurement, using degrees (0° to 360°) or mils to indicate the exact angle from a reference point, typically true north.
 It's like an address for a location on a compass.

-his is a simpler way to express direction relative to north or south.
+Bearing: This is a simpler way to express direction relative to north or south.
 It uses cardinal points (north, south, east, west) and may include degrees to provide more detail.
 Think of it as a directional shorthand.

 Cruiser Compass: A needle compass with numbers running counterclockwise for reading bearings at eye level.